 Beginners Start Here!

 If you are new to fireworks and don’t really know what you’re looking for or don’t understand the various firework types, don’t worry, everyone starts somewhere!
-Whether you are simply looking for a few fireworks for the back garden or something bigger like a wedding display, this article will walk you through our key guides to the basics.
+Whether you are simply looking for a few fireworks for the back garden or something bigger like a wedding display, this article will walk you through my key guides to the basics.

 A reminder that it is perfectly legal in England, Scotland and Wales to purchase and let off fireworks any time of the year, but you must be 18 years or older to buy them and you must finish your display by 11pm.